 Baltimore, MD 21244-8013

-ASHP is pleased to submit comments regarding the proposed changes to Medicare Part D for 2019 (the “Call Letter”).
+ASHP is pleased to submit comments regarding the proposed changes to Medicare Part D for 2019 (the “proposed rule”).
 ASHP represents pharmacists who serve as patient care providers in acute and ambulatory settings.
 The organization’s 45,000 members include pharmacists, student pharmacists, and pharmacy technicians.
 For more than 75 years, ASHP has been at the forefront of efforts to improve medication use and enhance patient safety.

-Again, ASHP appreciates this opportunity to provide CMS with feedback on the Call Letter.
+Again, ASHP appreciates this opportunity to provide CMS with feedback on the proposed rule.
 We look forward to continuing to work with CMS to improve care quality and outcomes.
 Please contact me if you have any questions on ASHP’s comments.
 I can be reached by telephone at 301-664-8696 or by email at [email protected].

 Jillanne Schulte Wall, J.D.